CoreyJay44/Cyber-Security-Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the .yml files to `/etc/ansible` directory.
 - Update the hosts file to be as follows.
+This will assign the VM servers to their server groups for the Ansible Playbooks.
 ```
    [webservers]
     10.0.0.5